 But these issues shouldn’t stop an enthusiast from learning the piano.
-Today I am going to share a 2-month piano crash course which you can use to teach yourself piano fast.
+Today I am going to share a 2-month piano crash course that you can use to teach yourself piano fast.

 I would like to clearly state that this is not some magical plan which will make you master the instrument in a very short time.
-Learning piano is a long process which requires a lot of time, commitment and dedication.
+Learning piano is a long process that requires a lot of time, commitment, and dedication.
 I have been playing the piano for 10 years and I still learn new stuff every day.
-So this action-plan is going to give you a head start, which combined with your dedication, will produce excellent results.
+So this action plan is going to give you a head start, which combined with your dedication, will produce excellent results.

 Proper Posture & Hand Position

-Proper posture is important to learn the piano proficiently.
+Proper posture is important to learning the piano proficiently.
 Always sit upright in front of the piano without crouching.
 Your Fingers should be slightly curved and not straight or completely flat.
-Refer to the Image below.
+Refer to the image below.